morungos/passport-local-htpasswd/README.md

 doesn't require a database and provides a basic and reasonably secure authentication system with the simplicity of maintenance from the htpasswd command.

+#### Usage

+The module works with htpasswd files created using bcrypt only.
+For example, to create a password file, use a command like this:

+    htpasswd -c -B .htpasswd myuser

 #### Configure Strategy

 The local authentication strategy authenticates users using a username and